zennosuke/kintone-post-app2thread/README.md

 # kintone-post-app2thread

-Kintone plugin which post record data to thread in space when you submit the record.
+Kintone plugin which post a record data to thread in space when you submit the record.

 ## Requirement